 If you find yourself in any one of the above scenarios, feel free to contact the Persaud Law Office.
-We will provide you a free consultation.

 What will the Persaud Law Office do if we represent you?

-Our first consultation with you will be free.
 If you do decide to retain us, we will review all of your information, and recommend whether you should file a suit in court, or whether we can resolve your case without filing suit.
 We have resolved many cases without ever filing suit.

 If we do choose to file a suit, or if another party files suit against you, we will make our best efforts to settle your case without going to trial.
 We strongly believe that it is in most clients’ best interests to settle a civil case outside of court.
 Settling out of court is less time-consuming, less costly, and less emotionally difficult, than going to court and having a judge decide your case.
 Studies have shown that the majority of civil lawsuits settle without ever going to trial.

 If your case goes to trial, we will represent you at trial, and we will make our best efforts to present your case as persuasively as possible.

 At all stages of the representation, we will keep you informed about what is going on.
 Many clients have complained that their attorneys have kept them “in the dark” about their case.
 We will be transparent with you, and make sure you are properly informed.